Henri Fauconnier: Visions

-Fauconnier had hated the Treaty of Versailles: he knew that Europe took the huge risk of repeating the vile war of 1914-18.
+Fauconnier had hated the Treaty of Versailles: he knew that Europe took the huge risk of repeating the vile war of 1914–18.
 He did not suffer unduly during the Depression of the 1930s because of his resources in Malaysia, but he was troubled deeply by the rise of Nazism, fascism in Italy, the conquest of Abyssinia, and the Spanish Civil War.
 In October 1938, he published anonymously a collection New Visions discussing some of his past life (it included "The Lady", "Christmas Malay", "Indian Dravidian", "Barbara", "The Asphodèles" and "Vision").
 The following summer, fearing the ambitions of Benito Mussolini on Tunisia, he took his family from "the Terrace" to settle in Musset.

 World War II and the last years

 Life was not easy during World War II.
 His children grew up and, despite reservations, he repatriated to France.
 He was being gradually cut off from his resources in Belgium, England, Malaysia, and Indochina.
-He had neither the desire nor the courage to write, but preferred instead to listen to the B.B.C.
+He had neither the desire nor the courage to write, but preferred instead to listen to the BBC.
 The postwar period was also difficult, but in 1947 he agreed to be leader of the "Group of Federalists Writers" for the "United States of Europe".
 It was the hope of the group that, in reconciling the people of Europe, they might prevent its governments from claiming national missions.

 In 1957, he was offered a trip to Malaysia for nostalgia's sake by a society of plantations, which had included the Socfin Rivaud Group.
 Afterwards, he settled into a quiet retirement during which he remained busy playing tennis and chess, gardening and swimming, dreaming of an opportunity to resume writing a sequel to Malaisie and continuing his correspondence.
 He divided his time between the Côte d'Azur, Paris (where his children and grandchildren lived), and the Charente.

 In April 1973, Fauconnier died in Paris and was buried in Barbezieux.
 His only wish was that Musset be kept in the family.